rebecca-earnest/ncov/README.md

 ## Getting Started

-The `ncov-pipeline` directory contains scripts for running pre-analyses to prepare sequence and metadata files for running `augur` and `auspice`.
+The `ncov-pipeline` directory contains scripts for running pre-analyses to prepare sequence and metadata files for running `augur` and `auspice`, and run the `nextstrain` pipeline itself.

 ### Dependencies

-To be able to run the pipeline described in the `Snakefile`, one will need to set up an extended `conda` nextstrain environment, which will deploy all dependencies (modules and packages) required by the python scripts located at the `scripts` directory.
+To be able to run the pipeline determined by the `Snakefile`, one needs to set up an extended `conda` nextstrain environment, which will deploy all dependencies (modules and packages) required by the python scripts located at the `scripts` directory.
 Check each individual script in that directory to know what each of them do along the workflow.

 ### Setting up a new conda environment